Sergio00166/pBTE/README.md

 # pBTE
-python-based Basic Text Editor<br>
+python-based Basic Text Editor

+A a "clone" of GNU/NANO with some changes

-Nowadays it is in development stage, then it can be expected to be a little broken
+Nowadays it is in development stage, then it can be expected to be broken

-Basic functionalities currently available such as copy, cut, paste lines, and the basic for a text editor<br>
+Basic functionalities currently available such as copy, cut, paste lines, and the basic for a text editor

 Requirements:<br>
 Python 3 (tested under python 3.12)<br>